CZ-NIC/yangson/docs/statement.rst

 * :class:`ModuleParser`: Recursive-descent parser for YANG modules.
 * :class:`Statement`: YANG statements.

-The module also defines the following exceptions:

-* :exc:`DefinitionNotFound`: Requested definition does not exist.
-* :exc:`StatementNotFound`: Required statement does not exist.
-* :exc:`WrongArgument`: Statement argument is invalid.

 Doctest__ snippets for this module use the YANG module *example-5-a*, see :ref:`sec-ex5`.